 Serial number examples: BP1836A1234567, BE2060X1231234, 7648262042

-To receive a refund, please provide video proof of code entry with serial number in same video.
+To receive a refund, please submit video evidence showing the entry attempt with the serial number in the same video.

 See our Refund Policy for details.

-After 3 incorrect attempts: Your BMW radio will display "WAIT" or "SAFE" and temporarily lock for security.
+After 3 incorrect attempts: Your stereo will display "WAIT" or "SAFE" and temporarily lock for security.

 Lock-out duration: